 The Netherlands is part of the Schengen area.
 The Schengen area consists of various European countries.

 There are no border controls within this area.
-There is also free movement of goods and persons.
 This means that nationals of these countries may freely travel to the other countries in the Schengen area.

 Travel in the Schengen area